oseiskar/protowire/README.md

 where `data type` is one of the [protobuf datatypes](https://developers.google.com/protocol-buffers/docs/proto3#scalar) (or `int` = `int32` = `int64`).
 If `value` is not given, it is read from STDIN.
 The field number can be left out and defaults to 1.

 This enables creating protobuf messages for GRPC calls or other purposes without a protobuf compiler.
-The `pw` tool has no library dependencies (plain Python 2) and does not need the `.proto` files or any code generated from them.
+The `pw` tool has no library dependencies (plain Python) and does not need the `.proto` files or any code generated from them.

 ### Installation